Karhukrhu/Blog/posts/2026/9/tutorial-bitmapping.md

 Different shapes are used in eg. printing a physical image, but here it doesn't matter which shape you use.

 If you really want to make the image stand out, before converting to bitmap, you can change levels for more contrast.
-Go to <strong>Image > Adjustments > Levels</strong> (Shortcut: Press Ctrl + L (Windows) or Cmd + L (Mac).)
+Go to <strong>Image</strong> > <strong>Adjustments</strong> > <strong>Levels</strong> (Shortcut: Press Ctrl + L (Windows) or Cmd + L (Mac).)
 There is a way to make this through a safer way, but for the simplicity we will use this straightforward method.

 <div class="img-center">
 <a href="/posts/2026/9/bitmapping-tutorial/Picture10.png" class="lightbox" data-gallery="bitmapping">